Ard3ny/ard3ny.github.io/_posts/2025-02-04-Setting-up-hw-sw-homelabe2-0.md

 # Conclusion
 With the hardware mods and software configurations now in place, your Homelab 2.0 setup is ready to go.
-In the following posts, I'll show you what LXC I'm running and how to install/configure them!
+In the following posts, I'll show you what LXCs I'm running and how to install/configure them!